ZtheTwink/fatality-crack/README.md

 <p><strong>| Loader Versions</strong><p>
 <p>Loader v1 is the first version of the loader released by Unixian<p>
 <p>Loader v2 is the second version of the loader released by Unixian that includes the legacy build of Fatality and many other improved features and fixes to things like crashes<p>
-<p>Loader update is my personal build of the crack a few menu improvements<p>
+<p>Loader update is my personal build of the crack with a few menu improvements<p>
 <p><strong>| Github Contents</strong><p>
 <p>This github has the loader, luas, configs, and the original src<p>
 <p>configs go in \common\Counter-Strike Global Offensive<p>